 - Close the Email Template drawer.

-You can add Comments to a template, for example if you want to advice any users that it is available, or if you need a user to make some changes.
+You can add Comments to a template, for example if you want to advise any users that it is available, or if you need a user to make some changes.
 Comments on Templates are added and used in the same as for other FYI documents.
 Refer to Adding Comments and Notifying Team Members.

 Editing and Making Changes to the Email Template